- What is the difference between the two Advanced Practical Skills paper options?

 - enter all of their students for the same practical paper (it does not matter which one, but the school will need to have sufficient laboratory space and resources to accommodate all of their students) or

 - enter half of their students for one paper and the other half for the other (which means that the laboratories only have to be able to accommodate half of the students on any one day, but which means that the laboratories will be in use for two days rather than one).

 If you cannot find a local supplier, we recommend that you order graticules from us, via our publications catalogue – you should order the Stage micrometer scale kit at £1.80 each on page 104.
 For this you will get high quality graticules supplied as part of the kit, which is good value.

 To order Cambridge publications material, please refer to the publications catalogue and order form, found here on our public website.
 Please read the ordering instructions, which provides information on how to return the order form, payment methods and the Terms and Conditions.
 If you are from a Cambridge school there is no need to send payment with the order, as you will be invoiced on a monthly basis.

 Alternatively, the supplier we recommend that will sell eyepiece graticules is Philip Harris (they will supply overseas customers): www.philipharris.co.uk.

 To align with changes to global chemical labelling regulations1, we are updating the hazard codes which appear in the confidential instructions of Cambridge science practical exams.
-These changes will take effect from 2016.
+These changes have been in effect since 2016.